simletpierreco-arch0/AquaAssist-Hdml/README.md

 ## Known limitations / next steps

-- CSV storage and in-memory chat sessions don't survive a redeploy / multi-instance host without extra infrastructure (see above).
+- CSV storage and in-memory LangGraph chat checkpointing don't survive a redeploy / multi-instance host without extra infrastructure (see above).
+  Pinecone, notably, does **not** have this problem — it persists on its own.
 - Notify subscribers are collected but never actually notified — no email/SMS dispatch exists yet.
 - The chatbot replies in Standard English only, even when it understands a customer writing in Creole/patois — a deliberate client decision, not a bug, but worth knowing if that requirement changes.
+- The LangChain/LangGraph/Pinecone integration has only been verified structurally in this environment (no network access to Google/Pinecone from here) — see the testing note above.
+Confirm one real chat exchange end-to-end with live keys before relying on it for a demo.
-- No automated test suite — testing so far has been manual + live end-to-end checks against a running server (booting the app, hitting every endpoint with `curl`, cross-checking every HTML `id` referenced by the JS actually exists in the markup).
+- No automated test suite — testing so far has been manual + live end-to-end checks against a running server (booting the app, hitting every endpoint with `curl`, cross-checking every HTML `id` referenced by the JS actually exists in the markup, and — for the agent pipeline — pushing real requests through the full Flask route up to the network boundary to confirm correct wiring).